 Ian Chadwick is a veteran of 40 years in the media.
-He was reporter and managing editor of Collingwood’s Enterprise Bulletin newspaper, and previously managing editor of its Huronia Sunday weekly supplement.
+He was reporter/photographer and later managing editor of Collingwood’s Enterprise Bulletin newspaper, and previously managing editor of its Huronia Sunday weekly supplement.
 He was local correspondent for CBC’s Ontario Morning for a dozen years.
 He hosted the current events program, Politically Speaking, for Rogers TV and was co-host of the variety/interview show, Medium Rare on Rogers TV.
 He has a passion for politics and the political process.

-In the years before he moved to Collingwood, Ian was in the publishing trade, including book and software editor for Holt, Rinehart & Winston publishers in the 1980s.
-He was also editor and feature writer for many magazines including InfoAge, Microcomputer News, Moves, Ontario Motorcycle Guide, Strategy & Tactics, and Discover Mexico.
-He has recently written several recent articles on local government and governance issues for Municipal World.
+In the years before he moved to Collingwood, Ian spent many years in the publishing trade, including book and software editor for Holt, Rinehart & Winston publishers in the 1980s.
+He was also editor and feature writer for many Canadian and international magazines including InfoAge, Microcomputer News, Moves, Ontario Motorcycle Guide, Strategy & Tactics, Antic, ST-Log, and Discover Mexico.
+He has recently written several articles on local government and governance issues for Municipal World magazine.

-Ian bought his first computer in 1977 and has been a computer programmer, consultant, trade show exhibitor and speaker about computers and technology since then.
-He wrote a weekly newspaper column on computers and technology for more than a decade, until the early 2000s.
-He ran a bulletin board system on an Atari 800 in the early 1980s, and was a sysop on both Compuserve and Delphi – the internet’s precursors – until the early 1990s.
-He taught website design for several years at local schools,and still does website design and analysis.
+Ian bought his first computer in 1977 and has been a computer programmer, consultant, trade show exhibitor, reviewer and speaker about computers and technology since then.
+He wrote a syndicated weekly newspaper column on computers and technology for more than a decade, until the early 2000s.

 He is a book author of Mapping The Atari (Compute Books, 1983, revised 1985) and major contributor to Compute’s Third Book of Atari (Compute Books, 1985).
-He was winner of the Northern Lights short story contest in 1991.
+He won the Northern Lights short story contest in 1991.
 His short story about Henry Hudson has been reprinted in several publications.
 He is currently working on a humorous novel about small-town politics and a work of fantasy.
-He has written non-fiction for many publications across Canada and the USA, and published newsletters for organizations, special interest and community groups.
+He edited and published several newsletters for organizations, special interest and community groups.

-He was owner and operator of the local Mail Boxes Etc./UPS Store franchise for 11 years, where he did graphic design, editing, printing, writing and layout for many small businesses, entrepreneurs and community groups.
+He was owner and operator of the successful Mail Boxes Etc./UPS Store local franchise for 11 years, where he did graphic design, editing, printing, writing and layout for many small businesses, entrepreneurs and community groups.
 He learned much about business accounting, financial management, employee relations and customer service in that role.

-Ian was a member of many community boards, committees and service clubs in Collingwood between 1990 and 2003, including the Greening of Collingwood Committee, Vision 2020, the library board, Ride for Sight host committee, Georgian Triangle Humane Society, Optimist Club and others.
+Ian served on many community boards, committees and service clubs in Collingwood since 1990, including the Greening of Collingwood Committee, Vision 2020, the public library board, Ride for Sight host committee, Georgian Triangle Humane Society, Optimist Club, Chamber of Commerce, and others.

-He has also been a presenter, tour host and conference speaker for the tequila industry, and maintains one of the oldest websites and forums about tequila, as well as a Facebook page for tequila aficionados.
+He has been a presenter, tour host, conference speaker and tasting leader for the tequila industry, and maintains one of the oldest websites and forums about tequila, as well as a Facebook page for tequila aficionados.

-Ian has also been interviewed on TV, radio and in print many times, on many topics, from computer gaming to tequila and ukuleles.
+Ian has also been interviewed on TV, radio and in print many times, on many topics, from computer gaming to tequila to ukuleles.

-He is currently semi-retired, but continues as a freelance writer and editor, graphic and website designer, blogger, social commentator, researcher, communication consultant, and wannabe novelist.
-He also plays and reviews the ukulele, bass and harmonica.
+He is currently semi-retired, but continues as a freelance writer and editor, graphic and website designer, a blogger since 2005, social commentator, researcher, communication consultant, and wannabe novelist.
+He plays and reviews the ukulele, bass and harmonica.
 He runs a local ukulele group at the Collingwood Public Library that now meets twice a month.

 He has recently developed an interest in baking bread and learning Latin.
 His other interests include history, science, motorcycles, writing, Shakespeare, music, Henry Hudson, animal behaviour, Buddhism, urban design and growth, politics, religion, Chaucer, science fiction, virology, language, the Gnostics, computing and technology, military history, gardening and typography.